My source – Please Please Me CD – mono version

 According to MacDonald this album version is the one that features Alan White on drums, with a disgruntled Ringo relegated to tambourine.
 I can’t listen and say that’s definitely not Ringo.

 Notable for opening with Lennon’s harmonica employing a riff he learned from Delbert McClinton, who had played something (supposedly) similar on Bruce Channel’s Hey Baby.

 It doesn’t sound that alike to me.
 But legend is that Delbert showed John how.
 That aside Delbert McClinton is a fine musician.
 I saw him at The Garage in Islington about 20 years ago and he was fabulous.
-Piling a » Continue Reading.
+Piling a massive amount of energy into his performance, he was » Continue Reading.